 Our architecture draws on the elemental nature of the Irish landscape and combines it with a sleek urban aesthetic, creating an experience that is distinctly Irish and truly inimitable.
 Inspiration comes from the geometric shapes that exist naturally on our Island, from the rugged Burren Landscape to the unique hexagonal stones of the Giant’s Causeway.

-This elemental style is carried right through from the stunning ground floor cocktail bar and brasserie, through the unique geometric layouts of our 187 bedrooms, to the stunning Rooftop Bar & Terrace reaching across the cityscape, to the wild natural beauty of the mountains and the sea.
+This elemental style is carried right through from the stunning ground floor cocktail bar and Brasserie, through the unique geometric layouts of our 187 luxurious bedrooms, to the stunning Rooftop Bar & Terrace reaching across the cityscape, to the wild natural beauty of the mountains and the sea.

-McCauley Daye O’Connell Architects developed the design of The Marker Hotel and Residences from the original competition winning design by Aires Mateus & Associados Architects for “Grand Canal Square Hotel”.
+McCauley Daye O’Connell Architects developed the design of The Marker Hotel and Residences from the original competition-winning design by Aires Mateus & Associados Architects for “Grand Canal Square Hotel”.
 Construction work started on The Marker in 2005 and following a change of ownership was completed in April 2013.
 Rising up from the rich urban heartland of the Dublin Docklands, our hotel slots seamlessly into one of the most vibrant cultural hubs of Dublin City.
-Modern, fresh and contemporary in design - The Marker's clean lines resonates with neighbouring Bord Gais Energy Theatre and Grand Canal Square itself which was designed by Martha Schwartz.
+Modern, fresh and contemporary in design - The Marker's clean lines resonate with neighbouring Bord Gáis Energy Theatre and Grand Canal Square itself which was designed by Martha Schwartz.

 Art at The Marker